natiginfo/algo-and-data/src/content/part5.md

 Using this illustration, there is a path from *A* to *B* exactly when the nodes of the corresponding graph are a part of the same component.
 We can check with DFS, if there is a path from *A* to *B*.
 The shortest path from *A* to *B* can be found with *BFS*, which starts from *A*.

 <Note>
 We do not have to separately change the labyrinth into a graph, but we can do the search on implicit graph.
 This means, that we do the search to the labyrinth in its own presentation form.
-In practice, the labyrinth is handly to save as a two-dimensional array, which tells which squares are walls.
+In practice, the labyrinth is handy to save as a two-dimensional array, which tells which squares are walls.
 Then we can do for example a DFS like follows:
 </Note>

 ```console